 AMFT Registration # 108298*

-Brian Harpst is a Associate Marriage and Family therapist at Kairos Counseling.
+Brian Harpst is an Associate Marriage and Family therapist at Kairos Counseling.
 He specializes in helping individuals, couples and families uncover and recover from issues and struggles that are holding them back from reaching their full potential.
 Brian is experienced and skilled in strength-based and solution-focused therapies.
 When working with clients, he takes a compassionate approach where he seeks to understand and collaborate.

 Brian earned a Master of Arts Degree in clinical counseling with emphasis in Marriage and Family Therapy from Pepperdine University (2018).
 While studying there, he found a passion in developing therapeutic relationships using empathy, curiosity, non-judgement and compassion.